 One of the best ways to get to JR Kofu Station (甲府駅) is to take the

 Azusa limited express train from Shinjuku Station (新宿駅), which only

-about an hour and a half.
+about 1.5-2 hours.
 The westbound JR express train Shinjuku to

 are here (timetables for eastbound JR

 express trains back to Shinjuku are here).
 Also, there are obviously